"Together, A New Start!"

 Supervisor Franklin’s Accomplishments:

-Supported the FY 2021 budget that included an increased in school funding;
+• Supported the FY 2021 budget that included an increase in school funding.

 REACHING UNDERSERVED COMMUNITIES